ainaaa21/Quality-Control-Dashboard/README.md

 ---

+## 🔐 Confidentiality Note

+*This project was completed during my internship.
+All data has been recreated or anonymized to protect confidentiality.
+The logic and visuals shown reflect the real design and decision flow implemented.*

+---

 ## 🎯 Problem Statement

 QA engineers needed to verify lot readiness by checking status across **3 different systems** (MDR, IBD, and CMT), leading to: